 When the Yogurt Apple Dip is done, I just cut up an apple and it’s ready to go.
 It’s SO good!

 If you are serving this recipe to a guest or at a playdate, I will usually put it into a nice-looking bowl.
-But if I’m just eating it at home, I’ll leave it in the plastic container.
+But if I’m just eating it at home, I’ll leave it in the plastic container the yogurt came in.

 Tips and Tricks

-- If you want to make this Yogurt Apple Dip recipe even more decadent, add honey and peanut butter!
+• If you want to make this recipe even more decadent, add honey and peanut butter!
 Yes, that will drive up the fats and calories.
 But it’s tasty!

 Frequently Asked Questions

-Plain Greek Yogurt has far less sugar than regular yogurt.
+Plain Greek Yogurt has far less sugar than regular yogurt and more protein.
 It often costs a little bit more than the regular.
-Regular yogurt, though, as more calcium.
+Regular yogurt, though, has more calcium.

 The fermentation process gives it a stronger flavor than regular yogurt.
-It is strained more times and gives it not only the thickness but also allows for the bacterias to give it a more tangy flavor during the process.
+It is strained more times and gives it not only thickness but also allows for the bacteria to give it a more tangy flavor during the process.

 Are Greek yogurt and Greek-style yogurt the same?